 “Eric, forget it.
 It’s a waste of time.
 If the river had any commercial promise, I would have returned.”

-He explained that their fully loaded, twenty-foot, self-bailing rafts were an advantage when breaking through the giant waves in the constricted upper canyon, but they required Herculean strength to control in the rocky, technical rapids of the lower section, such as Terminator.
+He explained that their fully loaded, 22-foot, self-bailing rafts were an advantage when breaking through the giant waves in the constricted upper canyon, but they required Herculean strength to control in the rocky, technical rapids of the lower section, such as Terminator.
 I invited Steve to join the expedition, but he declined and sent me a video from his trip that included the Terminator debacle.
 “Watch the video,” he said, “and see if you’re still interested.”

-entrada-scoutTerminator Incident
+Terminator Incident

-There were four rafts rowed by an experienced team consisting of Steve Currey (trip leader), Peter Fox, Dan Bolster, and Brad Lord.
+There were four rafts on their attempt, rowed by an experienced team consisting of Steve Currey (trip leader), Peter Fox, Dan Bolster, and Brad Lord.
 The fully loaded oar boats had people holding on and looked more like something you’d see in the Grand Canyon.
 The grainy video and dark, gloomy weather gave the river an ominous feeling.
 In Terminator, Brad’s boat was slightly offline and surfed out to the center, where it slammed into a giant wave of recirculating water and was thrashed for what seemed like an eternity.
 I couldn’t tell from the video but apparently everyone was rescued.
 As daunting as Terminator appeared, I was undeterred.
 With light, maneuverable boats and trained client paddlers assisting the oarsmen, I thought it might be possible to run commercial trips.
 Seeing the entire river was the only way to know.

 Portaging Can Be More Dangerous Than Running Rapids

-ZetaWith the aid of ropes, Chris and I climbed down the 50-foot wall and jumped on top of the bobbing, upside-down raft.
+With the aid of ropes, Chris and I climbed down the 50-foot wall and jumped on top of the bobbing, upside-down raft.
 The plan was to flip the boat back over and row it out of the eddy.
-We attached a flip line to the side and were standing on the edge, ready to pull the boat over, when I noticed the water below was disappearing under the wall and emerging 30 feet downstream.
-Flipping the boat over, ending up in the water, and getting sucked under the wall would be suicide.
-I alerted Chris, and the plan was aborted.
+We attached a flip line to the side and stood on the edge, ready to pull the upside-down boat back over, when I noticed the water below disappearing under the wall and reemerging 30 feet downstream.
+Ending up in the water after the boat flipped over and getting sucked under the wall was committing suicide.
+I alerted Chris to the water flowing under the wall, and the plan was aborted.
 Two hours later, we finally freed the raft by attaching a throw rope to the bow and tossing it to Randy on the opposite shore, who then pulled it out.

 From Obscurity To One Of The Top Rafting Destinations In The World